sameerkumarmeher/sameerkumarmeher/README.md

 <tr>
 <td align="center">

-### Education is the most powerful weapon which you can use to change the world.
+### Education is the most powerful weapon which can change the world.

 **— Nelson Mandela**